Trump vs. Harris? In Florida, abortion is the biggest question on the ballot.

 After the U.S. Supreme Court overturned Roe v.
 Wade, ballot measures supporting abortion rights helped drive turnout for Democrats in 2022.
 Now, a vote in Florida will test the long-term strength of that political backlash.

 Since the overturning of Roe v.
 Wade, every state ballot measure aimed at supporting abortion rights has passed, including in conservative states like Kansas, Kentucky, and Ohio.
-But as shock over the U.S. Supreme Court’s 2022 ruling fades and the patchwork of state abortion laws becomes the “new normal,” abortion foes seem to be finding their footing in fighting back.
+But Florida’s amendment comes with an added dimension.
+To pass, it must receive 60% of the vote.
+And as shock over the U.S. Supreme Court’s 2022 ruling fades and the patchwork of state abortion laws becomes the “new normal,” abortion foes seem to be finding their footing in fighting back.

-Florida’s most famous resident – former President Donald Trump – skirted questions about Amendment 4 before finally, under pressure from anti-abortion activists, saying he would vote “no.”
+Florida’s most famous resident – former President Donald Trump – skirted questions about Amendment 4 before finally, under pressure from anti-abortion activists, saying he would vote no.

-Some Florida Republicans may vote for Mr. Trump and “yes” on Amendment 4.
+Some Florida Republicans plan to vote for Mr. Trump and yes on Amendment 4.

-“On foreign policy, I believe he projects a little more strength” than Vice President Kamala Harris, says Jared, a lawyer in Tampa who asks to withhold his last name.
+“On foreign policy, I believe he projects a little more strength” than Vice President Kamala Harris, says Jared, a lawyer in Tampa who asked to withhold his last name.
 But on abortion, he says, “I don’t want the government to police what women can do.”

 Melissa Shiff, clipboard and campaign literature in hand, strides up to a home on her list and knocks on the front door.
 An older man appears, sees Ms. Shiff’s “Harris Walz” T-shirt, and bristles.

 “We’re Trumpers!
-We’re pro-life!” he declares, then shuts the door.
+We’re pro-life!” he declares, and then shuts the door.

 Ms. Shiff, the leader of Florida Women for Harris – out canvassing in suburban Fort Lauderdale on a recent Saturday – steps back onto the driveway and pauses.

-Note: Editor’s note: This article was updated Oct.
-7, the date of its initial publication, with the latest status on judicial review of Georgia’s six-week abortion ban.